-COA 330 Documentary and Non - Theatrical Film (3.0); 3 cr.
-A study of non - theatrical films, such as documentary, news, educational and public relations films, video clips, etc. Involves shooting and editing reports and a video clip.
+COA 330 Documentary and Non-Theatrical Film (3.0); 3 cr.
+A study of non-theatrical films, such as documentary, news, educational and public relations films, video clips, etc. Involves shooting and editing reports and a video clip.
 Students will also produce a short documentary by the end of the semester.
+Prerequisite: COA 312

-Corequisite: COA 312 regional, and international events and issues that are affecting the world today.
+COA 350 Current Issues (3.0): 3 cr.
+In this course students will be introduced to local, regional, and international events and issues that are affecting the world today.
 The role and responsibility of the world citizen will be emphasized as the class conducts research on, develops understanding of, and examines the coverage given by the media, solutions proposed by NGOs, local, regional and international institutions.
 Class discussions and presentations of various political, economic, and social issues constitute a sizable bulk of the course's material.
-Topics include: Globalization, may Environmental concerns, Energy sources.
-Nuclear Proliferation, Education. the relationship between developing countries and developed countries.
+Topics mav include: Globalization.
+Environmental concerns, Energy sources.
+Nuclear Proliferation.
+Education. the relationship between developing countries and developed countries.